ShadowLp174/chartjs/README.md

 A Pure JavaScript Library to display charts using only a few lines of code.
 Documentation will be added in the Future!

+Currently, the library is located in the <script> element of the index.html file.